The Nest

 Use of new services

 You can receive rent through credit card payments or e-payments.
-You can apply for a business credit card and benefit from those generous offers when opening accounts.
+When opening accounts, you can apply for a business credit card and benefit from those generous offers.
 Remember, it is not mandatory.
-We recommend our clients do it because we think it’s a smart move for your rental property, but nothing says that you have to make it.
+We recommend our clients do it because we think it’s a smart move for their rental property, but nothing says you have to do it.

 Can I create an LLC for my property if I already have a mortgage for my rental investment?